R35007/new-file-template-vscode-extension/README.md

 ### Template File

-Any file under the templates folder that ends with `.template.js` is considered a template module file.
-It is expected to return a module function from this template file, which will be called with a `context` object.
-While generating this file as an output file, the `.template.js` suffix will be removed from the file name.
-This helps in writing dynamic script logic to generate a template file.
-Please make sure to return a template string to generate the template data.
+Any file within the templates folder that ends with `.template.js` is considered a template module file.
+These files are expected to export a function that will be called with a `context` object.

+When generating the output file, the `.template.js` suffix will be removed from the file name.
+This allows for dynamic script logic to generate a template file.
+Ensure that the function returns a template string to generate the template data.

+> Note: Template contents will not be interpolated for files ending with `*.template.js`.

 <details>
   <summary>Example 1: Basic Usage</summary>